Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Related Work

 \section{Related Work}

-\textbf{Imitation Learning}: A multitude of work has been done in improving the quality of policies trained with offline datasets, particularly to account for multimodality.
-In particular, behavioral cloning has made significant progress due to modeling advances (e.g. LSTM-GMM \cite{mandlekar2021matters}, Transformers \cite{shafiullah2022behavior}, Diffusion \cite{chi2023diffusion}).
-While these methods demonstrate the generative power of diffusion models, their effectiveness in scenarios that involve collaboration remains to be seen.
+\textbf{Imitation learning}: A multitude of work has been done in improving the quality of policies trained with offline datasets, particularly to account for multimodality.
+In particular, behavioral cloning has made significant progress due to advances \edits{in policy representation, by moving from \textit{explicit} representations (e.g. LSTM-GMM \cite{mandlekar2021matters}, Transformers \cite{shafiullah2022behavior}, normalizing flows \cite{urain2020imitationflow}) to \textit{implicit} representations (energy-based models \cite{pmlr-v164-florence22a}, score-based models \cite{song2019score}, diffusion models \cite{chi2023diffusion}), which allow for the expression of multimodal outcomes.
+Chi, et. al. showed that the diffusion policy representation can surpass other policy representations in expressing multimodality over a variety of tasks \cite{chi2023diffusion}}.
+While these methods demonstrate the generative power of diffusion models, their effectiveness in scenarios that involve human behavior recognition remains to be seen.

-\textbf{Multiagent Reinforcement Learning}: Multiagent RL (MARL) is a widely studied problem, with most recent approaches leveraging RL algorithms developed for Markovian and stationary environments, and leveraging action information of other agents for the centralized critic \cite{lowe2017multi, foerster2018counterfactual, tampuu2017multiagent}.
-Few methods \cite{xie2021learning} incorporate human behaviors, which are notably different than behaviors trained in RL algorithms \cite{carroll2019utility}.
-Our approach is non-Markovian and non-stationary; we model the human non-stationary agent as a part of the environment.
-We take this approach for tasks in which predicting your partner's actions becomes critical to the task's success.
-In particular, just knowing the state of the table and agents is not sufficient information on the next table state since the table is over-actuated by two agents.
-Moreover, it is a non-trivial problem to design reward functions that are effective for cooperative MARL.